myopenmath/policies/terms-of-service.md

 b. *Content and Question Sharing*.
 If you, as School user, choose to
- (i) make a course available to copy without a key, or (ii) create non-private questions (collectively, “**User-Created Content**”), then you expressly authorize MyOpenMath to
+ (i) make a course available to copy without an enrollment key, or (ii) create non-private questions (collectively, “**User-Created Content**”), then you expressly authorize MyOpenMath to
- (i) make your User-Created Content available to other School users for use in individual classes with other students, (ii) allow other School users to copy and modify your User-Created Content and use the modified version in individual classes with other students, (iii) modify your User-Created Content and make the modified version available to other School users for use in individual classes with other students, and
+ (i) make your User-Created Content available to other School users for use in individual classes with other students, (ii) modify or allow other School users to copy and modify your User-Created Content and use the modified version in individual classes with other students,and
- (iv) make your User-Created Content available to other sites running the same software as MyOpenMath.
+ (iii) make your User-Created Content available to other sites running the same software as MyOpenMath.

 When creating questions, you can specify the license you wish to apply to the question.
 Other users are only permitted to use your questions in ways consistent with that license.